Frost Giant Studios raises $4.7 million for real-time strategy game revival

-Frost Giant Studios, a new game studio formed by ex-Blizzard Entertainment veterans, has raised $4.7 million to build its first real-time strategy game.
+Frost Giant Studios, a new game studio formed by Blizzard Entertainment veterans, has raised $4.7 million to make its first real-time strategy game.

 StarCraft and Warcraft veterans Tim Morten and Tim Campbell said in an interview with GamesBeat that the real-time strategy genre hasn’t gotten as much attention in recent years as other big genres like battle royale shooters or console action-adventure games.
 But they believe that RTS games on the PC can still be a vibrant part of gaming in the future.